hypo69/hypo/pytest/gemini - set 3/en/src/product/__init__.md

 **Explanation and Important Considerations:**

 1. **`translate_presta_fields_dict` Tests:**
-   - The provided tests cover a valid input case, an empty input case and a `None` input case for robustness, demonstrating how to use `pytest.raises`.
+   - The provided tests cover a valid input case, an empty input case and a `None` input case for robustness, demonStarting how to use `pytest.raises`.
 Crucially, you should add more tests with different kinds of input data to thoroughly cover possible scenarios the function might encounter.
 2. **`Product` Class Tests:**
    - **Fixtures:** A fixture (`product_instance`) is defined to create a `Product` object for use in multiple test functions.
 This improves code organization and reduces repetition.
-   - **Example Tests:** The example tests (`test_product_get_name`, etc.) demonstrate a basic structure. **You must replace these examples with tests that align with the actual methods and attributes of your `Product` class.**  Include tests for cases with empty/missing values as well as any other exceptional conditions for complete coverage.
+   - **Example Tests:** The example tests (`test_product_get_name`, etc.) demonStarte a basic structure. **You must replace these examples with tests that align with the actual methods and attributes of your `Product` class.**  Include tests for cases with empty/missing values as well as any other exceptional conditions for complete coverage.

 3. **Error Handling:** The example error handling tests show how to use `pytest.raises` to check if exceptions are thrown with invalid input.
 Implement similar tests if your code handles exceptions.